 Identifying eggs is the most important part of the beehive inspection for the new beekeeper, but they can be difficult for beginners to find.
 Eggs look like thin grains of rice.
 There should be one per cell, laid in the middle of it.
 If you have more than one per cell, you have laying workers—consult an experienced beekeeper about this situation.

-The best way to see eggs is to hold the frame at an... angle, not vertical and not horizontal but tilted up toward the sky at about a 30-degree angle.
-Have the bright sun shining over your shoulder.
-And (and I wish someone had told me this!) hold it slightly to the side of you so that the shadow pattern of mesh from your veil doesn't obscure the eggs!
-If you hold it right in front of you, the shadow of your own veil can get in the way of identifying the eggs.
+The best way to see eggs is to hold the frame tilted up toward the sky at about a 30-degree angle, with the bright sun shining over your shoulder.
+Hold it slightly to the side of you so that the shadow pattern of mesh from your veil doesn't obscure the eggs.

 Replace the Frames

 As you inspect each frame, put it into the open space left by the first frame you removed.
-Push each frame to the one in front of it as you replace it - gently!
+Push each frame up against the one in front of it as you replace it—gently!
 You don't want to squish any bees.
 Using a bee brush or smoke helps move the bees out of the way, especially at the frame ears where they are likely to get squished.

-Inspect frames in order and don't change the order of the frames during inspection.
-When you get to the final frame, push the whole set of frames together, using your... hive tool, as one single unit, making space in the front for the first frame.
-Replace it, then use your hive tool to even up the space on either side of the first and last frames so that the set of frames is centered in the box.
+Inspect the frames in order, and don't change the order of the frames during inspection.
+When you get to the final frame, push the whole set of frames together, using your hive tool, as one single unit, making space in the front for the first frame.
+Replace the first frame, then use your hive tool to even up the space on either side of the first and last frames so that the set of frames is centered in the box.